rajivlodhia/static-maps/includes/acf-google-map-field-multiple-markers/readme.txt

 1. Copy the `acf-google-map-multi` folder into your `wp-content/plugins` folder
 2. Activate the Google Map (Multiple Markers) plugin via the plugins admin page
 3. Register your Google Maps API key in your theme by following the instructions here: https://www.advancedcustomfields.com/resources/google-map/#requirements
-4. Create a new field via ACF and select the Google Map (Multiple Markers) type under the jQuery category
+4. Create a new field in ACF and select the Google Map (Multiple Markers) type under the jQuery category
-5. Read below for usage instructions

 == Usage Instructions ==